mheap/nexmo-developer/_use_cases/en/contact-center-client-sdk.md

 ### Choose Your Client App

-Nexmo Client SDK supports web (JavaScript), iOS and Android.
+Vonage Client SDK supports web (JavaScript), iOS and Android.

 You may [integrate the SDK](/client-sdk/setup/add-sdk-to-your-app) to your own client-side application and [add in-app voice functionality](/client-sdk/in-app-voice/guides/make-call).